OpenTermsArchive/contrib-versions/Wikipedia/Privacy Policy.md

 We and our service providers use your information for the legitimate purpose of pursuing our charitable mission, including:

-ExpandOperating the Wikimedia Sites, sharing your contributions and administering our Services.
+Operating the Wikimedia Sites, sharing your contributions and administering our Services.

 *   To help you share your knowledge with the world and add new features to our Services.
 *   To arrange access to your account and provide you with related service.